vmorgenshtern/scattering-clustering/README.md

 ## Quick Guide

 In this section, we explain how to use the repository to reproduce the experiments from the paper.
+For other detailed guides, we refer to these explanatory [Jupyter Notebooks](https://github.com/SomeRandomUserAccount/ScatClustering/tree/submission_6225/src/notebooks).

 ![Image Clustering Evaluation](resources/table.png "Image Clustering Evaluation")